mozilla/ActiveData/docs/ActiveData Summary 181116.md

 As 2017 came to a close ActiveData was ready for deployment.
 A few nodes of the new cluster were setup, and ingestion was started.
 The various services were connected to find the long tail of production bugs

 ## Slow Cluster Problems

 The new cluster was showing poor performance despite handling a small fraction of the data.
 Ingestion was so slow it could not keep up with the ETL pipeline.
 Moving 10gig shards of data between nodes took days instead of minutes.

 The new cluster and the old cluster had the same hardware: Same instance types, same ephemeral drives, same EBS drives.
 The new cluster showed no noticeable CPU usage, no noticeable network usage, no drive usage.
 Random drive tests showed they performed as expected.
 Still ingestion was slow.

-* **Could it be the new Typed JSON?** - No, the actual JSON was larger, but the old cluster was not showing more disk usage then he old cluster, like theory predicted.
-And that would not explain the very slow shard movement, which seemed to work out to a very low kilobytes per second.
+* **Could it be the new Typed JSON?** - No, the actual JSON was larger, but the old cluster was not showing more disk usage than the old cluster, like theory predicted.
+Plus, it would not explain the very slow shard movement, which seemed to work out to kilobytes per second.
 * **Could it be the EBS drives?** - No, they are the same drives as the old cluster used.

-After reviewing the esoteric Elasticsearch settings, turning off JFS on linux, attempting different ingestion techniques, and in desperation, as the months go by with no upgrade, I tested `d2` instances with thier large, local, ephemeral storage: Performance was acceptable!
+After reviewing the esoteric Elasticsearch settings, turning off JFS on linux and attempting different ingestion techniques, the months go by with no solution.
+In desperation, I decided to brute force a solution: I setup a new cluster using `d2` instances with their large local storage.
+Performance was acceptable!

 Was it the EBS drives?
 Yes, and no: Amazon had changed the billing structure on EBS sometime during 2017; ***new drives were billed according to the new rules and new performance characteristics, while the old drives maintained their legacy billing and legacy performance***.
 Old EBS magnetic drives did not impact network usage; either the drives were on a separate NAS network, or their network usage was not metered.
 The new EBS usage showed up in network usage, was bounded by network limits, and had new pricing limits based on request rate or data volume.